 The Earth Prize Official Rules: This document, which establishes and details the regulations governing all aspects of The Earth Prize.

-The Earth Prize Participant Submission Guidelines: A document detailing the required submissions for The Earth Prize Participants at each stage of the competition.
+The Earth Prize Submission Guidelines: A document detailing the required submissions for The Earth Prize Participants at each stage of the competition.

 The Earth Prize Scholar: The Earth Prize Participant whose submission has reached outstanding standards according to the evaluation criteria set by The Earth Foundation team.

-Geography: Participants are accepted from anywhere in the world.
+Location: Participants are accepted from anywhere in the world.
 There are no geographic restrictions.

 Language: All registration and submission information must be in English.